hmslima/sambahsacompletegrammar/sambahsa.md

 The brown color represents the ground, since many indo-european languages derive their words for “person” from words related to clay, like the word “earthling”.
-The white color was chosen because of it contrasts the better.
+The white color was chosen because it contrasts the better.
 The reason the symbol is the wheel is because it is an important inovation made by humans, and, anyway, it's an important symbol for almost all indo-europeans anyhow.